SCCapstone/BrickThrowers/README.md

 # Deployment

 Publishing is the typical method of "deploying" a Unity game.
 If using the Windows platform, you can publish the game as an executable, which can be run on any Windows computer.
-You can then publish the gmae on a platform such as Steam, or itch.io.
+You can then publish the game on a platform such as Steam, or itch.io.

 WebGL builds can be published on a website, on Unity Play, or on a platform such as itch.io.